goreleaser/goreleaser/www/content/homebrew.md

   # Default is empty.
   download_strategy: GitHubPrivateRepositoryReleaseDownloadStrategy

+  # Allows you to add a custom require_relative at the top of the formula template
+  # Default is empty
+  custom_require: custom_download_strategy

   # Git author used to commit to the repository.
   # Defaults are shown.
   commit_author: